Xenzior-hub/Xenzior-Projects/README.md

 # 🚀 Xenzior Projects

-Welcome to my learning journey as a **Full-Stack Developer**.
+Welcome to my journey as a **Full-Stack Developer in progress**.

-This repository contains all the projects I’ve built while learning web development through **Scrimba** and self-practice.
+This repository contains the projects I’ve built while learning web development through **Scrimba** and self-practice.

 ---